 - (a) The county clerk must conduct the public Logic and Accuracy Test no later than the 18th day before election day. - (b) The county must ensure that the Logic and Accuracy Test is open to the extent allowable in accordance with section 1-7-509(2)(b), C.R.S.
 The county clerk may limit the number of representatives from each group because of space limitations. - (c) Preparing for the Logic and Accuracy Test - (1) The county must prepare a test deck of ballots that includes every ballot style and, where applicable, precinct.
-The county test deck must include a sufficient number of ballots to mark every vote position for every contest including write-in candidates, allow for situations where a contest permits an elector to vote for two or more positions, and include overvotes and undervotes for each contest. - (2) The county must convene a Testing Board of one registered elector from each of the major political parties.
-Testing Board members must be registered to vote in the county. - (3) The county must provide at least 25 ballots that are clearly marked as test ballots to each Testing Board member. - (4) Testing Board members must mark their test ballots following the instructions printed on the ballots and retain a record of the tally. - (5) The Testing Board must test the ballots on each type of voting device used in the election and each type of ballot including audio ballots. - (d) Conducting the Test - (1) The county and Testing Board must observe the tabulation of all test ballots, compare the tabulation with the previously retained records of the test vote count, and correct any discrepancies before the device is used in the election.
+The county test deck must include a sufficient number of ballots to mark every vote position for every contest including write-in candidates, allow for situations where a contest permits an elector to vote for two or more positions, and include overvotes and undervotes for each contest.
+The county test deck must include at least one write-in vote for each qualified write-in candidate so that all qualified write-in candidate names will appear in the LAT result uploaded to ENR as required by Rule 11.10.3. - (2) The county must convene a Testing Board of one registered elector from each of the major political parties.
+Testing Board members must be registered to vote in the county and be sworn in as election judges. - (3) The county must provide at least 25 ballots that are clearly marked as test ballots to each Testing Board member. - (4) Testing Board members must mark their test ballots following the instructions printed on the ballots and retain a record of the tally. - (5) The Testing Board must test the ballots on each type of voting device used in the election and each type of ballot including audio ballots.

+(d) Conducting the Test

+(1) The county and Testing Board must observe the tabulation of all test ballots, compare the tabulation with the previously retained records of the test vote count, and correct any discrepancies before the device is used in the election.